From Impostor Syndrome to Humble Realist™.

 Studies by Gail Matthews, KMPG, Kajabi and Dropbox/School of Life found that 70-84% of people experience impostor syndrome.

-CEOs and entry-level professionals, PhDs and first year college students, engineers and entrepreneurs, nurses and artists and many more report experiencing impostor feelings at some point in their life.
+CEOs and entry-level professionals, PhDs and first-year students, engineers and entrepreneurs, nurses and artists, and many more report experiencing impostor feelings at some point in their lives.

-Impostor syndrome* is especially common among groups who experience social stereotypes about competence or intelligence and the pressure to represent their entire group.
+Impostor syndrome* is especially common among groups that face social stereotypes about competence or intelligence and pressure to represent their entire group.

-Left unchecked, impostor syndrome is costly not only for individuals, but for their organizations as well.
+Left unchecked, impostor syndrome is costly not only for individuals but also for organizations.

 About Impostor Syndrome Institute